Kieran Darcy-Smith

 Kieran Darcy-Smith is an Australian actor, film director, and screenwriter.

 He is best known for starring in the films The Cave, The Square, Animal Kingdom, and The Reef.
 He made his feature film directing debut with 2012 film Wish You Were Here, and his second directorial project The Duel was released in June 2016.

 Career

-Directing and writing

 In 2012, Smith made his writing and directing debut with a feature mystery film Wish You Were Here, starring Felicity Price, Joel Edgerton, and Teresa Palmer.

-Smith has also directed another feature, a western film The Duel starring Liam Hemsworth, Woody Harrelson, Emory Cohen, William Hurt, and Alice Braga.
-The film will be released in a limited release and through video on demand on 24 June 2016, by Lionsgate Premiere.
+Smith also directed western feature film The Duel starring Liam Hemsworth, Woody Harrelson, Emory Cohen, William Hurt, and Alice Braga.
+The film was released in a limited release and through video on demand on 24 June 2016, by Lionsgate Premiere.